Skip to main content

 Program evaluators from ABET may sample student assignment submissions as part of the process.
 Your class assignments are protected under the Family Educational Rights and Privacy Act (FERPA), which safeguards the privacy of student educational records.
 Although your assignments might be shown to ABET accreditors to demonstrate student learning outcomes, your personally identifiable information will be kept confidential.
 No personal details will be disclosed in relation to your assignment submissions.

 Moving forward, the HCDE degree program will be the primary pathway to earn a Bachelor of Science in Human Centered Design & Engineering degree.
-Students who were admitted to the Department for Autumn 2025 or earlier and who will graduate in Summer 2026 or later will be moved to the General Option, but may be eligible to petition to switch to the updated curriculum (see below).
+Students who entered the major under our former curriculum and who are moved to the General Option may be eligible to petition to switch to the updated curriculum (see below).

 Eligibility to pursue the new degree requirements will depend on several factors, including: when a student entered the program, when they will complete their degree, and their course selections.